Last updated on December 8, 2020 at 13:53

 We already went through the basic mechanisms of drug action in topic 3.
 Here we will discuss their signal mechanisms.
 The topic is mostly repetition of biochemistry 1 and 2.

 Ionotropic receptors, more commonly known as ligand-gated ion-channels, are ion channels that are opened when a ligand binds to it.
-This type of receptor has 4-5 subunits: 2 α, 2 β and optionally 1 γ subunits.
+This type of receptor consists of 4-5 subunits, usually comprised of α, β, γ, δ, and optionally other subunits too.

-The signal transduction of ionotropic receptors is very fast.
+The signal transduction of ionotropic receptors is very fast, so drugs which act by ionotropic receptors act quickly.
 It usually happens in milliseconds.
 Once opened, ions will either enter the cell or leave it (depending on the ion), which causes either depolarization or hyperpolarization.

 Examples of ionotropic receptors are the nicotinic acetylcholine receptor, the GABAA receptor or the 5-HT3 serotonin receptor.